sicriops/zeppelin/docs/security/notebook_authorization.md

 If you don't set the authentication components yet, please check [Shiro authentication for Apache Zeppelin](./shiroauthentication.html) first.

 ## Authorization Setting
-You can set Zeppelin notebook permissions in each notebooks.
+You can set Zeppelin notebook permissions in each notebook.
 Of course only **notebook owners** can change this configuration.
 Just click **Lock icon** and open the permission setting page in your notebook.

 As you can see, each Zeppelin notebooks has 3 entities :